 During her leadership at UTSA, Doganer partnered with faculty and staff to initiate new programs, dual degrees, and certificates in order to better prepare students as future professionals and practitioners in a rapidly changing workplace.
 Her work helped build a great sense of community within the school and beyond, leading to higher engagement, more trust and stronger relationships between colleagues, alumni, professional community and our partners.
 She additionally initiated international collaborations, projects, and workshops with Mexico, Turkey, Colombia, Turkmenistan, and South Korea.

 Doganer studies the nexus of architecture and tourism, and her recent research focuses on heritage tourism, historic preservation, cultural heritage management, and community-based, sustainable tourism development in an interdisciplinary fashion.
-She is the author/coauthor of 44 papers in journals, books and conference proceedings.
+She is the author/coauthor of 44 papers in journals, books and conference proceedings, and recipient of a total of $900,610 research and instructional funds as PI, co-PI, and co-leading instructor..
 Doganer received bachelor’s, master’s, and doctoral degrees in architecture from Istanbul Technical University.

 Dean, School of Computing & Data Science